MaitreyaGanu/Poisson-Mixture-Models/README.md

 ## Project Abstract

 This repository contains the **complete codebase** associated with a research project on **Hierarchical Bayesian Poisson Mixture Models (PMMs)**, developed as part of a Summer Internship 2025.
+You can find the PDF report of this work in the "Releases" section.
 The project investigates why conventional clustering approaches fail on **discrete, sparse, and over-dispersed count data**, particularly in **single-cell genomics (scRNA-seq, scATAC-seq)**.
 We focus on Poisson mixture models with Gamma priors and show both empirically and theoretically that **prior variance plays a decisive role in cluster separability**.

 All mathematical derivations, proofs, and detailed experimental discussion are provided in the **accompanying report (PDF)**.
 This repository is intentionally code-focused.